-At the end of the class a student asked me to discuss the main differences between a financial planner and a business executive benefit consultant.
-I explained that traditionally a financial planner/ investment advisor/ insurance agent focus exclusively on his/her clients’ personal side of their balance sheets.
-This could include a client’s personally owned RRSP, investment and real estate portfolios, life insurance, disability insurance, critical illness insurance and long term care insurance.
-In essence the traditional financial planner assists with a business owner’s personal financial affairs separate from the source that created his/her clients wealth, that of the client’s business.
+At the end of the class, a student asked me to discuss the main differences between a financial planner and a business executive benefits consultant.
+I explained that traditionally a financial planner/ investment advisor/ insurance agent focuses exclusively on his/her clients’ personal side of their balance sheets.
+This could include a client’s personally owned RRSP, investment and real estate portfolios, life insurance, disability insurance, critical illness insurance, and long term care insurance.
+In essence, the traditional financial planner assists with a business owner’s personal financial affairs separate from the source that created his/her client’s wealth, that of the client’s business.

-On the other hand a business executive benefit consultant creates solutions that deal with the business side of a client’s balances sheet that assists his/her clients to achieve five main glorious outcomes.
+On the other hand, a business executive benefits consultant creates solutions that deal with the business side of a client’s balance sheet that assists his/her clients to achieve five main glorious outcomes.
 These outcomes are wealth preservation, tax minimization, creditor proofing, wealth accumulation, and wealth distribution.

 Successful business people want their trusted financial advisors to show them ways to keep their wealth.
 In essence, successful people want their financial advisors to provide them with financial, tax, succession, and estate planning solutions.
 Business owners are different from the rest of Canadians.
 If for no other reason, the Income Tax Act favors people who work for themselves.
 There are numerous advantages available to those who own their own business, who take the risk and have the creativity and fortitude to do something on their own.
 These people are compensated for it.

-The difference between the corporate tax rate and the personal tax rate on income earned by an individual compared to a small incorporated business across Canada is approximately 26%.
-For every $1,000 income retained in an incorporated business your client gets to keep an additional $260 than what they would have had to pay in income taxes had they declared it personally.
+The difference between the corporate tax rate and the personal tax rate on income earned by an individual compared to small incorporated businesses across Canada is approximately 26%.
+For every $1,000 income retained in an incorporated business, your client gets to keep an additional $260 than what they would have had to pay in income taxes had they declared it personally.

 If your client is a business owner over the age of 50 and employed by an incorporated business, your client should consider creating a “super-sized RRSP,” i.e. an individual pension plan (IPP) or a retirement compensation arrangement (RCA).